IshitaGhosh52/Ecommerce-Dashboard/README.md

 Project Objective

-wants us to help them create a dashboard to track and analyze their online sales across India
+Organization wants us to help them create a dashboard to track and analyze their online sales across India